UArizona researcher awarded $3.4M to develop personalized treatment for mild cognitive impairment

 Chou is focusing on this subclass of MCI because it is highly associated with the development of Alzheimer’s disease.
 Further, there are currently no effective disease modifying treatments for MCI and Alzheimer’s disease.

-With her multimillion-dollar grant, Chou and her lab will work with her co-investigators – Drs.
-Carol Barnes, Lee Ryan, Gene Alexander, Steven Rapcsak, Nan-kuei Chen, Jane Mohler, Edward Bedrick, and Julia Fisher – to develop a personalized treatment to improve the symptoms of amnestic MCI patients.
+With her multimillion-dollar grant, Chou and her lab will work with her co-investigators – Carol Barnes, Lee Ryan, Gene Alexander, Steven Rapcsak, Nan-kuei Chen, Jane Mohler, Edward Bedrick, and Julia Fisher – to develop a personalized treatment to improve the symptoms of amnestic MCI patients.

 She will use TMS, a “non-invasive brain stimulation technology” developed in the 1980s, to target the hippocampus – something that’s never been done in this population before.